HaroldPutman/bingo-cards/README.md

 ## Credits

-Thanks to people who have contributed to the [film-tropes](www/film-tropes.json): Mary Stockert, Rebecca Putman, Walter Francis
+Thanks to people who have contributed to the [film-tropes](www/film-tropes.json):
+Mary Stockert, Rebecca Putman, Walter Francis.
+Thanks also to Cary Hazelwood who helped with Sass/CSS and other good ideas.